haddonm/aMSE/README.md

 devtools::install_github("https://github.com/haddonm/aMSE",build_vignettes = TRUE)
 ```

-Alternatively, you can generate a branch that you can work on by cloning
+Alternatively, while the development version remains private, you can
+generate a branch that you can work on by cloning the repository, which,
-the repository, which, again, can be done very simply within RStudio.
+again, can be done very simply within RStudio.
+Open the New Project
-Open the New Project option in the project dialog at the top right of
+option in the project dialog at the top right of the RStudio screen and
-the RStudio screen and selection Version Control, then use
+selection Version Control, then use ‘<https://github.com/haddonm/aMSE>’
-‘<https://github.com/haddonm/aMSE>’ in the top box, identify where you
-want the new directory put, and press return.
+in the top box, identify where you want the new directory put, and press
+return.
+ALternatively, you could download the zip file from inside the
+‘code’ button and establish an R project from that.

 It would be a good idea to read Hadley Wickham’s draft chapter on Git
 and GitHub at <https://r-pkgs.org/index.html>.